 Tips for Preparing for Exams

-Do not cram for an exam.
-Begin exam review 4 to 6 days before the exam.
-Make an exam study schedule (SAS students may access this through a Google link) and divide it into periods of 30 minutes to an hour followed by a 15 minute break.
+- Begin exam review 4 to 6 days before the exam.
 Shorter review sessions spread over 4-6 days are much more beneficial than six hours of intense study the day before.

-- Use your work periods to meet with teachers the week before exams.
-Gather your materials for studying, and look to see where you have gaps in your notes or understanding.
-Prepare questions and concerns to go over with your teachers during work periods.
-Use the work period time to ask teachers for specific advice on how to study and prepare for his or her particular exam.
+- Use your work periods and reading day extra help sessions to meet with teachers before exams.
+Gather your materials for studying and look to see where you have gaps in your notes or understanding.
+Prepare questions and concerns to go over with your teachers during work periods/extra help sessions.
+Use the time to ask teachers for specific advice on how to study and prepare for their particular exam.

 - Schedule the most time for your harder subjects and the least time for your easier subjects.
 Study your harder subjects every day and your easier subjects every other day.

 - Think about the time of day that you are at your best, your “prime time," and try to study for difficult subjects then.

 - Space your study sessions for each subject so that the information you learned in the first session remains just barely retrievable.
 Study, wait, and then study again.
 The longer you wait, the more you will learn and retain after this second study session.

 - Concentrate on what is most important to learn.
 Focus on general principles, concepts, big ideas, and comparisons/contrasts.
 Focus on understanding rather than memorization.
 Pay attention to material that is emphasized by boldface type, repetition, or questions.